-I found a pair of new and unused half leather TDCI/ PUMA Defender heated seats on ebay which I thought would be idea for the cold winter driving in my Defender.
+I found a pair of new and unused half-leather TDCI/ PUMA Defender heated seats on eBay which I thought would be ideal for the cold winter driving in my Defender.

-The seats installed which are a lot lower than the Cobra recliners which I had previously installed.
+The seats installed are a lot lower than the Cobra recliners which I had previously installed.

-The relays and fuse where fitted in the back of the battery box and connected via 30amp cable to the battery and the two switch control wires connected to the relay coils.
+The relays and fuse were fitted in the back of the battery box and connected via a 30amp cable to the battery and the two switch control wires connected to the relay coils.

 The photo below shows the Traxxas TRX High-Current Connector male connector fitted to the seat wiring.